-\subsubsection{Channel-wise Local Attention (CLA)}
+\subsubsection{Channel-Wise Local Attention (CLA)}

-As aforementioned, the frame-to-frame saliency score should not only take into account along the temporal dimension, but also take into consideration the information from adjacent frames along the channel dimension.
+As aforementioned, the frame-to-frame saliency score should not only take into account the temporal dimension but also take into consideration the information from adjacent frames along the channel dimension.
 In order to construct the correlation of different frames with their neighbors channel-wise, we propose the CLA mechanism.
-Similarly, as shown in Fig. ~\ref{fig_General_TCJA}, we perform $T$-channel 1-D convolution on each column of the matrix $\mathcal{Z}$, and then add the convolution results of each row, which can be described as:
+Similarly, as shown in Fig.~\ref{fig_General_TCJA}, we perform $T$-channel 1-D convolution on each column of the matrix $\mathcal{Z}$, and then sum the convolution results of each row.
+This process can be described as:

 where $K_C$ ($K_C$ \textless $C$) represents the size of the convolution kernel, and $E_{(n,i)}^m$ is a learnable parameter, representing the $m$-th parameter of the $i$-th channel when performing $T$-channel 1-D convolution on $n$-th column of $\mathcal{Z}$. $\mathcal{C}\in \mathbb{R}^{C\times T}$ is the attention score matrix after CLA mechanism.